faadias/ezdb/README.md

 Now, let us break down the code into pieces for a better understading, shall we?

 First, we call the table's update method just like before, except that this time it does not have any parameters.
 Then, we specify what we want to "set" (in our example, it is the attribute "age").
 We could have used a fixed number, but then everybody would have been updated to the same age.
 No, what we wanted was to increase the person's previous age by one, so we pass a function that will have access to all of the record's attributes and will decide which changes should be made.
 Notice that the access to the attributes is made by a "getter" function, so that the actual object is not exposed.
-You cal call "getter" with any of the records attribute.
+You can call *getter* with any of the records attribute.

 After specifying what we want to "set", our "update" is configured and can be executed.
 To do that, we just call its "go" method, just like we did with queries.